 For each Unit of Inquiry relevant visits may be planned or guest speakers invited in to school.
 Field trips are generally for the duration of the school day but when children reach Primary 4 and 5 they also have the opportunity to undertake a school camp for two nights.
 These are usually in the country park areas of Hong Kong or on Lantau Island.

 In Primary 6 as part of one of their of Units of Inquiry the students are taken to Xian, China for a 5 day experience, to visit the Terracotta warrior Museum as well as other Chinese cultural relics in the area.
+In 2019 our students went to Cambodia instead of China - which was a very successful trip.
 Please see our section on camps for more information.